timotheeg/NESTrisStatsUI/docs/stats.md

 ### Disclaimer

 I don't know if "evenness" makes sense as a metric.
-I was looking for a single number that would represent whether the game, or a section thereof, was "easy" or "hard" (especialy "useful" to look at right when I die so I can blame RNG instead of just my poor skills)
+I wanted to compute a single number that would represent whether the game, or a section thereof, was "easy" or "hard" (especialy "useful" to look at right when I die so I can blame RNG instead of just my poor skills)

 Basically there are 2 kinds of metrics and stats:
 * stats about the game itself, over which the player has no control, piece distribution being the main one
 * stats about skills (control of DAS, stacking, spin, tucks, etc.)

-While I can show the piece distribution over an extended period of time to get a visual sense of a given game's difficulty, I was looking for a single number, sort of like the [unix load average](http://www.brendangregg.com/blog/2017-08-08/linux-load-averages.html) (which also shows independent time frames (last 1min, 5mins, 15mins) to get a sense of how a server is doing).
+While the stats UI can show the piece distribution over an extended period of time, to get a visual sense of a given game's difficulty, I was looking for a single number, sort of like the [unix load average](http://www.brendangregg.com/blog/2017-08-08/linux-load-averages.html) (which also shows independent time frames (last 1min, 5mins, 15mins) to get a sense of how a server is doing).

 ### Chat and Text-to-Speech